Powder River Basin: Tertiary

 The coal beds of the region began to form about 60 million years ago when the land began rising from a shallow sea.
 The rise of the Black Hills uplift on the east and the Hartville uplift on the southeast side of the basin created the present outline of the Powder River Basin.

 When the coal beds were forming, the climate in the area was subtropical, averaging about 120 in of rainfall a year.
 For some 25 million years, the basin floor was covered with lakes and swamps.
-Because of the large area of the swamps, the organic material accumulated into peat bogs instead of being washed to the sea.
+Because of the large area of the swamps, the organic material accumulated into peat bogs instead of being washed into the sea.
 Periodically the layers of peat were covered with sediments washed in from nearby mountains.
 Eventually the climate became drier and cooler.
 The basin filled with sediment and buried the peat under thousands of feet, compressing the layers of peat and forming coal.
 Over the last several million years, much of the overlying sediment has eroded away, leaving the coal seams near the surface.